pawelc/docs/vi.md

 2015.05.15

 Authors notice the we can improve variational methods by using richer approximate posteriors by using normalizing flows i.e. series of invertible mappings of one random variable into another.
+They conjecture that this apprach is the universal approximator of any posterior distribution.
+They use amortized version to train the Deep Gaussian Latent Model on CFAIR data and custom toy densities and compare to previous methods.

 # Stochastic Backpropagation and Approximate Inference in Deep Generative Models
 The same idea as “Auto-Encoding Variational Bayes”